US sanctions Nicaragua officials as Ortega inaugurated again

 “President Ortega will inaugurate himself for a new presidential term today, but the pre-determined election he staged on November 7 does not provide him with a new democratic mandate,” according to the statement.
 “Only free and fair elections can do that.”

 Ortega was elected to a fourth consecutive term in Nov.
-7 elections which were broadly criticized as a farce after seven likely challengers to Ortega were arrested and jailed in the months prior to the vote.
-His inauguration ceremony is expected to be held later Monday.
+7 elections that were broadly criticized as a farce after seven likely challengers to Ortega were arrested and jailed in the months prior to the vote.
+His inauguration ceremony was expected to be held later Monday.

 With all government institutions firmly within Ortega’s grasp and the opposition exiled, jailed or in hiding, the 75-year-old leader eroded what hope remained the country could soon return to a democratic path.
 Instead, he appeared poised to test the international community’s resolve and continue thumbing his nose at their targeted sanctions and statements of disapproval.